bleonardi/text_similarity_and_modeling/README.md

 ## Steps
 From the command line, run `text_sim_model.py is_HTRC file_locs num_compare num_topics`.
-### `is_HTRC`
+### _`is_HTRC`_
 A boolean with either “True” or “False,” depending on whether the analysis is being conducted on a corpus of HTRC volumes or a local directory of text files.
 ### `file_locs`
-A string (i.e., surrounded by quotes) pointing to the directory of either where the [HTRC-provided Extracted Features Download Helper](https://analytics.hathitrust.org/algorithms) saved a whole host of folders and files _or_ the directory of .txt files for analysis (must be in absolute format - the full address of the directory
+A string (i.e., surrounded by quotes) pointing to the directory of either where the [HTRC-provided Extracted Features Download Helper](https://analytics.hathitrust.org/algorithms) saved a whole host of folders and files _or_ the directory of .txt files for analysis (must be in absolute format - i.e., the full address of the directory).
 ### `num_compare`
 An integer stating the number of documents to which you would like your _highlighted document_ compared.
 ### `num_topics`